KristiGourlay/Insight/README.md

 <img src='doc_date/static/images/regularization.png' width='400' height='325' alt='regularization'>

 Each time period has precision scores above 60% and recall scores above 70%, which is decent for a 6 classification model.
 The biggest take away, was that the model had difficulty predicting between neighbouring targets.
-91% of predictions were acurate or belonged to the neighbouring target.
+91% of predictions were accurate or belonged to the neighbouring target.
 This shows the inherent limitation of creating a classification model attempting to predict dates.
 Inevitably borderline dates will be miscategorized.
 However, the project shows, that even with a limited dataset, we can use Natural Language Processing to classify the time period that a piece of literature was published.

 # Web App